youssefaymanelsersy/Final-Lab-DB/README.md

 | Tables & triggers    | `schema.sql`         |
 | App connection       | `.env`               |
 | Persistent data      | Docker volume        |

+## Database Access

+This project uses a shared TiDB Cloud database.

+For security reasons:

+* `.env` files are not committed

+* TLS certificates are not committed

+Each team member creates a local `.env` file using `.env.example` and receives credentials securely from the project owner.

+This follows standard security best practices.